Contributed By Czyżewscy Kancelaria Adwokacka

 Under the general rules of Polish law, a trade mark should be capable of distinguishing the goods or services of one company from those of another company.
 A trade mark should also be capable of being represented on the register in a manner that enables the competent authorities and the public to determine the clear and precise subject-matter of the protection afforded to its proprietor.
 New regulations entered into force in March 2019, which abolished the requirement of graphic representativeness of trade marks.

-According to the amendment which entered into force in March 2019, the proprietor of a trade mark does not have the right to prevent a third party from bringing goods into an EU Member State where the trade mark is registered without being released for free circulation there, based upon similarities between the INN for the active ingredient in the medicines and the trade mark.
+According to the amendment which entered into force in March 2019, the proprietor of a trade mark does not have the right to prevent a third party from bringing goods into an EU Member State where the trade mark is registered without being released for free circulation there, based upon similarities between the international non-proprietary name (INN) for the active ingredient in the medicines and the trade mark.
 The President of the Office for Registration of Medicinal Products, Medical Devices and Biocidal Products has released guidelines concerning the nomenclature of medicinal products.

 Under Polish law, the trade dress and design of medicinal products, medical devices and their packaging may be protected as trade marks or industrial designs.
 In such a case, a person whose right has been infringed may find protection under the Industrial Property Law Act.
 It is also possible to assert rights on the basis of the provisions of the Act on Combating Unfair Competition, in which case the infringement will mainly consist in misleading labelling of products.